Our News

 blog-logo

 The “Record My Hours” app allows employees to track and record the amount of time they spend at work, registering when they arrive and leave the workplace.
-McDonald Murholme Principal Lawyer Andrew Jewell comments on how the app shouldn’t change a business’ obligations to accurately keep time records.
+McDonald Murholme Principal Lawyer comments on how the app shouldn’t change a business’ obligations to accurately keep time records.

 See below article for further details.